jithinofficials-sketch/TEST/README.md

 **Q: Can merchants customize country names?**
 A: Premium feature - allow custom labels (e.g., "Deutschland" instead of "Germany").

+**Q: Should we make the entire feature premium, offer limited free tier, or make it completely free?**
+A: **Option A (Limited Free)** is recommended for balanced approach - free users get basic functionality (3 countries, Markets filter) to experience value, then upgrade for unlimited countries and advanced features. **Option B (Premium Only)** offers stronger immediate revenue but may reduce user adoption. **Option C (Full Feature Free)** maximizes user adoption and competitive advantage, with revenue coming from other premium features.

 **Q: Will this work without Shopify Markets?**
 A: Yes, but with limited functionality.
 Country switching will fallback to currency switching only.